cds-snc/gcds-docs/src/en/contact/contact.md

 ## Give feedback, request support, or sign up

+We support government employees using GC Design System.
+We cannot answer questions from members of the public.

 Use this form to provide feedback or ask questions, get help using GC Design System, or sign up for our mailing list or demo.

+For other enquiries, go to the [Government of Canada contacts page](https://www.canada.ca/en/contact.html) to find the department or agency that can help.

 <form class="my-600 contact-us-form" name="contactEN" method="post" style="min-height: 32rem;" action="/api/submission">
   <input type="hidden" name="form-name" value="contactEN" />